Cloud-Schematics/ansible-app-deploy-iks/README.md

 }
 ```

-3. Once the job complete browse the application on the public IP.
+3. Once the job complete browse the application on the public IP of webapp service in your kubernetes cluster.

 ![](./welcome_screen.png)